tock/tock/doc/reference/trd-appid.md

 but they can be re-used over time (like POSIX process identifiers).

 As the above examples illustrate, application credentials can vary in size and content.
-The credentials that the kernel will accept depends on its use case: certain devices will only accept credentials which include a particular public key, while others will accept many.
+The credentials that a kernel's verifier policy will accept depends on its use case: certain devices will only accept credentials which include a particular public key, while others will accept many.
 Furthermore, the internal format of these credentials can vary.
 Finally, the cryptography used in credentials can vary, either due to security policies or certification requirements.

+Because the verifier policy is responsible for assigning application identifiers to process binaries, it is possible for the same process binary to have different application identifiers on different Tock systems.
+For example, suppose a process binary has two application credential TBF headers: one signs with a key A, and the other with key
+B. Tock systems using a verifier policy that accepts key A may assign A as the global application identifier, while Tock systems using a different verifier policy that accepts key B may assign B as the global application identifier.

 4 Credentials in Tock Binary Format Headers
 ===============================